percona/everest-doc/docs/quick-install.md

 ## Install Percona Everest

-Helm is the easiest way to install Percona Everest.
+To install Percona Everest using Helm follow these steps:
 {.power-number}

 1. Add the Percona Helm repository.